dragomano/Light-Portal/website/docs/getting-started/configuration.md

 * Maximum time after commenting to allow edit — after the specified time (after creating a comment), you will not be able to change comments.
 * Number of parent comments per page — specify the maximum number of non-children comments to display on a single page.
 * Sorting comments by default — select the desired sorting type for comments on portal pages.
-* Allow voting for comments — "Like" and "Dislike" buttons will appear under each comment.
-The background of comments will change depending on the number of positive or negative ratings.
 * Show items on tag/category pages as cards — you can display items as a table, or as cards.
 * The type of page editor by default — if you constantly create pages of the same type, you can set this type as default.
 * The maximum number of keywords that can be added to a page — when creating portal pages, you will not be able to specify the number of keywords greater than the specified number.